 Although evidence exists that American eels are moving upstream of the Vernon, Bellows Falls, and Wilder dams, the distribution and relative abundance of American eels in the mainstem habitat upstream and in the project areas remains unknown.
+The results of this study will help to characterize the presence of eels above project dams and may inform prescriptions for potential downstream passage requirements in the new licenses.

 If eels are accessing and using habitat upstream of the projects in numbers sufficient to maintain species success and re-population in those areas, then current species distribution and abundance data are important to collect.
-When coupled with timing and route-specific survival estimates for outmigrating silver eels (Study 19), the distribution and relative abundance data collected for this study can help to determine the critical population sizes in each project area that might trigger the need for downstream eel passage.
+When coupled with timing and route-specific survival estimates for out-migrating silver eels (Study 19), the distribution and relative abundance data collected for this study can help to determine identify the critical population sizes in each project area that might trigger the need for downstream eel passage.